charlesreid1/2019-snakemake-byok8s/docs/installing.md

 - minikube

-If you are planning on running byok8s on remote kubernetes clusters provided by cloud providers or etc., you must install:
+Otherwise, if you are planning on running byok8s on remote kubernetes clusters provided by cloud providers or etc., you must install:

 - kubernetes, ***OR***
-- cloud provider command line tool
+- a cloud provider command line tool (`gcloud`, `aws`)

 ## Installing Python